 Skip advert

 Advertisement - Article continues below

-The new Trafic E-Tech electric has a substantially different exterior design to the current model with a light-up badge featuring Renault’s latest logo, thin LED headlights, auxiliary lights further down the front and thin vertical lights to the rear with plenty of black cladding throughout and a sharp crease in the side panel.
-All four wheels have been pushed as far as possible to each corner to improve load-carrying capabilities - although Renault points out that the turning circle is still equivalent to a Clio
+Renault’s new electric platform is designed to be flexible, and it has produced these three variants to demonstrate exactly that.
+All have matching lower bumpers, but carry their own unique design.
+The Trafic E-Tech has a substantially different exterior design to the current model, with a light-up badge, thin LED headlights and narrow vertical lights to the rear, while plenty of black cladding and sharp creases feature.
+All four wheels have been pushed as far as possible to each corner to improve load-carrying capabilities - although Renault claims that the Trafic’s 10.3-metre turning circle is the same as that for a Clio supermini.

+Skip advert